BS 851188, the first national standard for flood protection products, introduces a number of important changes, Aquobex takes a look

 The ongoing development of standards is essential as the industry continues to innovate.
 Back in 2003, no one was considering flood doors; it was all manually attached barriers then.
 But as the industry evolved to meet the needs of property owners and insurers, the drive for automatic, passive or normally closed solutions became apparent.

-While manufacturers have been investing in these new solutions, the standard has lagged behind the innovation until this new publication, which sees a number of important changes.
+While manufacturers have been investing in these new flood protection solutions, the standard has lagged behind the innovation until this new publication, which sees a number of important changes.

 There have been several key changes to the standard: